 It’s true that AI can spin content to make it unique in the literal sense, but it’s also likely that the spun content will not entirely fulfil its purpose.
 The goal of unique content may be to rank higher with search engines, but the content produced by spinners, although unique, is not grammatically and semantically watertight.
 This means that search engines may, in fact, penalise you more severely for the spun content rather than the original duplicate content.

 Similarly, content creation tools such as Articoolo can create simple articles around chosen terms, but can they provide well-thought-out arguments backed up by statistics and best practice?
 The innate skill of being able to think analytically, create links between topics and digest information to produce human-quality articles is not yet available via artificial intelligence, at least not to the mass market.

 Drawing content from a variety of sources and putting a bow on it is a very limited form of intelligence.
 This provides a basic algorithmic sense of intelligence – a far cry from the ability to form opinions and think critically, which is the essence of content that holds any value.
-The crux here therefore lies in value itself – if content marketers want valuable content, then employing a writer to do the job may well save you money and time in the long run.
+The crux here therefore lies in value itself – if content marketers want valuable content, then employing a writer or copywriting agency to do the job may well save you money and time in the long run.